wladimirgrf/dev-radar/README.md

 ## 🌍 Ecosystem

-Below the Stack (set of tools), used to build this project.
+Below the Stack (set of tools) used to build this project.
 High productivity and performance:

 |                      Environment                            |                         Description                     |
 |:-----------------------------------------------------------:|:-------------------------------------------------------:|